mehrdadv86/LSA-Tool/LSAtool_parameters_ReadMe.txt

 ##PARAMETERS
 #The following part is the parameters the code needs in order to run.
 DO NOT remove any hashtag signs or value titles,
-#only change the numbers in front of them according to your excel sheet
+#only change the numbers in front of them according to your excel sheet.
+The numbers are actual column and row numbers and not index.

 #How many responses each subject has?-->nr
 nr = 3